Updated on March 5, 2021 by Asher Fergusson

 Most tourists choose to visit Sweden sometime between May and September when the weather is fine and the days are long.
 During the peak summer season, Stockholm and other southern destinations are pleasantly warm, while the sun only really sets for a few hours each night.
 Another popular reason to visit at this time of year is the mid-summer festival – a lively solstice celebration that showcases the country’s fascinating traditional culture.

 On the flipside, October till April are depressingly dark and bitterly cold, particularly during winter (December to February).
 Nevertheless, conditions are ideal on the ski fields, and the Northern Lights can be enjoyed in all their beauty.
+Be sure to check current Sweden travel advisories before you go.

 2. What is the weather like in Sweden?